-Unfortunately, cleft is a relatively common condition and its impact can be devastating for both the child and their family.
+Cleft is a relatively common condition and when left untreated its impact can be devastating for both the child and their family.
 But cleft is also very treatable.
-Together, GSK and Smile Train can transform the lives of children born with this condition.
+Together, GSK and Smile Team can transform the lives of children born with this condition.

 What is cleft?

 A cleft occurs when certain body parts and structures, such as the lip or roof of the mouth, do not fuse together during fetal development.
-They are the main birth defect in many developing countries, where many communities are either unaware of a solution or unable to afford surgery.
+Clefts are the main birth defect in many low- and middle-income countries, where many people are either unaware of a solution or unable to afford surgery.

 How common are clefts?